Quantifying combustible risk to ensure structural integrity, regulatory compliance, and optimized suppression system design.

 Fire load is the total heat energy from all combustibles under complete combustion.
 Fire load density = total heat (MJ) ÷ floor area (m²).
+It quantifies fire severity, supports structural fire resistance design, and guides fire protection planning.

-Expressed in MJ/m² or kcal/m²—offices often <300 MJ/m², warehouses can exceed 1000 MJ/m².
+Expressed in MJ/m² or kcal/m², offices often have less than 300 MJ/m², and warehouses can exceed 1000 MJ/m².

 Formula: Fire Load = Σ (mass × calorific value) ÷ area